Inland Empire: Air pollution

-Air pollution, or suspended particulate matter locally generated from the increased number of automobiles in the area, from point sources such as factories, dust carried into the air by construction activity, and the contribution of similar pollutants from the Los Angeles area has regularly caused the Inland Empire to be at, or near, the bottom of many air quality ratings.
-In 2004, the EPA rated the San Bernardino-Riverside area as having the worst particulate air pollution in the United States.
+The Inland Empire routinely has some of the worst air quality in the United States.
+San Bernardino County and Riverside County are the first and second worst counties in the United States for tropospheric ozone air pollution.
+Pollution in Southern California mostly is blown from the coast towards the mountains.
+Inland Empire counties are downwind of the highly populated counties of Los Angeles and Orange County.
+The largest sources of air pollution affecting the Inland Empire include off-road equipment (e.g., construction equipment, cargo-handling equipment), heavy-duty diesel trucks, ocean-going vessels, passenger vehicles, locomotives, aircraft, and industrial fuel combustion.
+Southern California is in extreme nonattainment for ozone and severe nonattainment for particle pollution.

+Multiple state and local efforts are underway to clean up the air, primarily focused on zero emissions vehicles.
+California has implemented some of the most aggressive vehicle electrification rules in the country, including the Advanced Clean Cars II rule that will mandate 100% zero-emission passenger vehicle sales in 2035, and the Advanced Clean Fleets rule for trucks that will require all drayage trucks to be zero-emissions starting in 2024 and all trucks to ZEV by 2036.

 Water pollution

-Water pollution has also been found in the Santa Ana River and Cajon wash, and pollutants from the March Air Reserve Base and Stringfellow Acid Pits have contaminated groundwater in parts of Riverside County.
+Water pollution has been found in the Santa Ana River and Cajon wash, and pollutants from the March Air Reserve Base and Stringfellow Acid Pits have contaminated groundwater in parts of Riverside County.
 In 1997, perchlorate, a chemical used to produce explosives, was discovered to be seeping into the groundwater under Rialto in a plume that continues to grow.
 In 2007, the Rialto city council petitioned the United States Environmental Protection Agency (EPA) for Superfund status to clean up the origin site.
 The sites comprising March Air Reserve Base, Norton Air Force Base and the Stringfellow Acid Pits have already been classified as EPA Superfund toxic waste sites.